brookenf/584-sandbox/content/services/accounting.md

 “We practically had to bring them by force — after that they never came back,” Ramirez Cruz said.

-quote
-“We practically had to bring them by force — after that they never came back”

-Maritza Ramirez Cruz

 For weeks, Cruz Torruellas called the power authority, trying to get workers to come fix the electrical pole that had fallen.
 It wasn’t safe for her 11-year-old grandson, Nahuel, to play in the yard.

 “When [PREPA] would actually answer her call, they would tell her that the issue had already been reported,” Ramirez Cruz said.
 “Other times the call would ‘drop.’”